Watson and Tressel Training Site

 - Horizon League Network Feature

-The Watson and Tressel Training Site (WATTS) is an on-campus facility that offers Youngstown State athletics one of the best indoor complexes in the Football Championship Subdivision and the Horizon League.
+The Watson and Tressel Training Site (WATTS) is an on-campus facility that offers Youngstown State athletics one of the best indoor complexes in the entire FCS and the Horizon League.

-The concept for the complex was announced in the summer of 2007 when the Tressel and Watson Families presented the University with a $1 million donation.
+The concept was originally announced in the summer of 2007 when the Tressel and Watson Families presented the University with a $1 million donation.

 Through hard work by many, the facility opened for use in the fall of 2011.